 Bajos del Toro is filled with incredible waterfalls at every corner and one of them is Catarata Rio Agrio.
-This is the ideal waterfall hike for those who aren’t keen on trekking hours through the rainforest as it is only a 20 minute walk one way.
+This is the ideal waterfall hike for those who aren’t keen on trekking hours through the rainforest as it’s only a couple kilometers long.
 You can combine it with a visit to the blue pools, owned by the same family.
-As Bajos del Toro is a popular hiking spot for the city Costa Ricans, it’s an excellent destination to travel like a local.
+As Bajos del Toro is a popular hiking spot for the city Costa Ricans, it’s an excellent local destination off the beaten path.

 If this sounds like the right hike for you, read our guide to find out more!

 Catarata Rio Agrio is a 2 hour drive and 67 kilometers (43 miles) from San Jose.
 You can find it on Waze under the name “Catarata Rio Agrio.”